dymmond/esmerald/README.md

 ## Relation to Starlette and other frameworks

 Esmerald uses Starlette under the hood.
-The reason behind this decison comes with the fast that performance wise there is no issues with routing.
+The reason behind this decison comes with the fact that performance is there and no issues with routing.

 Once the application is up, all the routes are mounted and therefore the url paths are defined.
-Esmerald encourages standard practices and design and with that in mind, any application, big or small, custom or enterprise, fits within Esmerald system performance without scalability issues.
+Esmerald encourages standard practices and design in mind which means that any application, big or small, custom or enterprise, fits within Esmerald ecosystem without scalability issues.

 ## Settings

-Like every other framework, when starting an application a lot of settings can/need to be passed to the main object and this can be very dauting and hugly to maintain and see.
-Esmerald comes with the settings in mind.
+Like every other framework, when starting an application, a lot of [settings](./application/settings.md) can/need to be passed to the main object and this can be very dauting and hugly to maintain and see.

-A set of defaults that can be overridden by your very own settings object but also allowing the classic hugly and dauting approach.
+Esmerald comes with the [settings](./application/settings.md) in mind.
+A set of defaults that can be overridden by your very own settings module but not limited to it as you can still use the classic approach of passing everything into a Esmerald instance directly when instantiating.

 **Example of classic approach**: